Pride (Kendrick Lamar song): Critical reception

+The song has received critical acclaim from fans and critics alike.
 In a mixed review, Maeve McDermott of USA Today said the song was not that memorable, but its enjoyable mix of influences make it worth listening to.
+"Pride" is widely regarded as one of Kendrick Lamar's best songs.

 Lost verse

 Shortly after the release of Damn, a lost handwritten verse from "Pride" was released by the co-president of Top Dawg Entertainment, Punch, on his Instagram page.
 The lost verse reads as follows: